Cleaning Up the Streets: Understanding Motivations, Mental Models, and Concerns of Users Flagging Social Media Content: Methods

-We read interview transcripts to begin our analysis.
-Next, we uploaded transcripts to Nvivo\footnote{https://lumivero.com/}, a cross-platform app for qualitative research.
+We read and uploaded interview transcripts to Nvivo,\footnote{https://lumivero.com/} a cross-platform app for qualitative research.
 We applied interpretive qualitative analysis to all interview transcripts ~\cite{merriam2002}, reading and coding each interview soon after it was conducted.
-We ``open-coded'' ~\cite{charmaz2006} interviews in multiple iterative rounds, beginning on a line-by-line basis with codes sticking close to the transcript data and reaching higher-level themes in subsequent rounds.
-Throughout coding, we also engaged in memo writing, which helped us achieve deeper reflections and stay alert to emerging themes.
-After we finished processing twenty interviews, we reassessed our data and conducted two more interviews to better flesh out themes such as ``value of flagging'' and ``responsibility for flagging.''
+We ``open-coded'' ~\cite{charmaz2006} interviews in multiple iterative rounds, beginning on a line-by-line basis with codes sticking close to the transcript data.
+This first round of coding generated codes such as ``wanting to understand platforms' timeline for taking action with flags'' and ``platforms should prioritize by quantity of flags.''
+In subsequent rounds, we merged related codes to generate higher-level themes (e.g., a need for platform transparency about flagging processes and the necessity of flags) and identified connections between themes.
+Throughout coding, we also engaged in regular discussions and memo writing, which helped us achieve deeper reflections and stay alert to emerging themes.
+After we finished processing twenty interviews, we reassessed our data and conducted five more interviews to better flesh out themes such as ``value of flagging'' and ``responsibility for flagging.''
 At that point, our analysis reached theoretical saturation, and we concluded our data collection.